 HTTPS vs. VPN is a battle that makes very little sense.
-Both are important means of Internet protection and there is absolutely no conflict between the two.
+Both are important means of internet protection, and they can be used together.
+There is absolutely no conflict between the two.

-Importantly, HTTPS is set by the owner of the website and the user has no control over it.
-Some sites are available via HTTP and HTTPS, in these instances, always opt for HTTPS.
-To see if the site you are browsing has HTTPS enabled, look for a green lock on the left-hand side of the browser (URL) bar.
+Importantly, HTTPS is set by the owner of the website, and the user has no control over it.
+Some sites are available via both HTTP and HTTPS; in these instances, always opt for HTTPS.
+To see if the site you are browsing has HTTPS enabled, look for a green lock on the left side of the browser (URL) bar.

 A VPN is set up by the user and works on every website or application online.
-A VPN creates a secure tunnel between a computer and the Internet, allowing anonymous browsing.
-A VPN gives the user the ability to appear to be anywhere they choose and will circumvent any Internet restrictions in place.
+A VPN creates a secure tunnel between a computer and the internet.

-When connected to a VPN, your ISP only sees that encrypted traffic is passing through VPN servers, but they cannot decipher the data or know which websites you have visited.
+This means nosy third parties can’t see your online activity.
+When you are connected to a VPN, your ISP only sees that encrypted traffic is passing through VPN servers, but it cannot decipher the data or know which websites you have visited.